-The Lower King Street Multi-modal Feasibility Study began in January 2014, with an anticipated completion date approximately one year later in late (Fall/Winter) 2014.
+The Lower King Street Multi-modal Feasibility Study began in January 2014, and was completed in early 2015.

-The project civic engagement process to date has included input from citizens, City staff, businesses, community organizations, the Waterfront Commission, the Transportation Commission and the Bicycle and Pedestrian Advisory Group (BPAC).
-The following link provides an overview of the civic engagment that has been conducted to date.
+The project civic engagement process included input from citizens, City staff, businesses, community organizations, the Waterfront Commission, the Transportation Commission and the Bicycle and Pedestrian Advisory Group (BPAC).
+The following link provides an overview of the civic engagement that was conducted for the study.
 Additional information on the civic engagement activities is described below.

 Business Walking Audit - March 10, 2014

 A walking audit of the study area for business representatives of the 100 block and surrounding blocks was conducted on the morning of March 10, 2014, to allow business representatives to learn more about the project, and provide input on issues and concerns.
 Flyers were hand delivered to businesses within the Unit block, 100 and 200 blocks of King Street, and along Union, Lee and Fairfax Streets, inviting them to participate in the walking audit.

 Three separate focus group meetings were held on March 10, 2014.
 The focus groups included a Resident focus group, a business focus group, and a City staff focus group.
 Focus groups are smaller group meetings used to receive targeted feedback, including the identification of key issues and needs in the study area.
 The City conducted outreach to civic organizations, business groups, Commission members and others to participate in the focus groups.